Foot & Ankle Pain Relief

 - Plantar fasciitis.
 Plantar fasciitis occurs when the connective tissue at the bottom of the foot becomes inflamed.
 It is most commonly caused by aggravated overuse, such as improper posture, constant standing, or footwear that lacks proper arch support.

 - Tarsal tunnel syndrome.
-The tarsal tunnel is an area in the medial ankle where one of the nerve that runs from the lower leg to the ankle and the foot.
+The tarsal tunnel is an area in the medial ankle were one of the nerves that run from the lower leg to the ankle and the foot.
 When it becomes pinched or inflamed, tarsal tunnel syndrome occurs.